Best 17 Gardens in DC: The Instagrammers Guide

 Dumbarton Oaks

-When people think Georgetown, they usually think trendy stores and coffee shops with college kids running amok, but when it comes down to it, it’s a beautiful place to be.
-And Dumbarton Oaks just adds so much more to the beauty.
-Standing at the highest point in Georgetown, walking around this property will make you forget you’re even in a city.
+When people think Georgetown, they usually think trendy stores and coffee shops with college kids running amok.
+But Dumbarton Oaks adds another dimension to the neighborhood.
+Standing at one of the highest points in Georgetown, walking around this terraced property will make you forget you’re even in a city.

 Dumbarton Oaks on Google Maps